MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Demos/DEMO_01_virtual_networks.md

 **Note:** You can use the suggested values for the settings, or your own custom values if you prefer.

+**Note:** An **[interactive lab simulation for virtual networks](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%204?azure-portal=true)** and **[Virtual network peering](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%209?azure-portal=true)** is available that allows you to click through a similar lab if you are unable to do a live demonstration.
+You may find slight differences between the interactive simulation and the suggested demo, but the core concepts and ideas being demonstrated are the same.

 [Quickstart: Create a virtual network - Azure portal](https://docs.microsoft.com/azure/virtual-network/quick-create-portal)

 ### Create a virtual network in the portal